erfianugrah/video-resizer/docs/configuration/README.md

 3. [Debug Configuration](./debug-configuration.md) - Controls debugging features
 4. [Logging Configuration](./logging-configuration.md) - Configures logging behavior

+For a complete reference of all configuration options and their details, see the [Configuration Reference](./CONFIGURATION_REFERENCE.md) document.

 ## Advanced Configuration Topics

 1. [Configuration Loading Process](./configuration-loading.md) - How configurations are loaded and applied